mine-cetinkaya-rundel/hello-quarto-demo/README.md

     ``` r
     #| fig-alt: |
-    #|   Scatterplot of bill length vs. flipper length for three
+    #|   Scatterplot of bill length vs. flipper length
-    #|   species of penguins.
-The relationship is positive and
+    #|   for three species of penguins.
+The
+    #|   relationship is positive and moderately
-    #|   moderately strong.
+    #|   strong.
 The three species are identified on
-    #|   the plot with points with different colors and shapes,
+    #|   the plot with points with different colors
-    #|   revealing three clusters.
+    #|   and shapes, revealing three clusters.
     ```

 -   Change to `format: revealjs` -\> save to render

--   Remove execute / echo to show they're off by default -\> save to render
+-   Add H2 before plot to make it go on next slide

 -   Change to `format: html`